saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

     ams01
 ```

 When we slice a string, we slice it by referencing the start, stop and stride of the characters in the string.
-Let's extract `word` from the following example:
+Let's extract `lost` and `found` from the following example:
 ```
 {% raw %}{% set string = 'floousntd__' %}
 {{ string[1:8:2] }}